chRyNaN/kapi/README.md

 ## Status ⚠️

 This project is in an early stage and under active development.
 Breaking changes may occur between released versions.
+Until the version is a release version of `1.0.0` or greater, this project is considered to be in an experimental state.

 ## Getting Started 🏁